Lemon for teeth whitening? Really? You may have pulled some Google results to find that lemon can be used as a way to whiten teeth.

 Let's get started!

 Table of contents

 Teeth whitening is the act of bleaching your teeth to make them lighter.
 Therefore, lemon teeth whitening is simply the use of lemon juice or peel to whiten your teeth.

 You're probably more familiar with traditional teeth whitening, which uses ingredients like peroxide to whiten teeth, and using lemons isn't that different conceptually.

 Lemons contain citric acid, which is known as a natural bleaching agent on fabrics, and even hair and skin.
 Citric acid, when applied to teeth, can lift stains and lighten teeth.
 However, just because it works as a bleaching agent doesn't mean it's the top solution for your teeth.

 Is whitening teeth with lemon safe?

-Lemon is a natural product, but that doesn't mean it's good for your teeth.
+Lemon is a natural product, but that doesn't mean it's safe for your teeth.
 Lemon is highly acidic and has a low pH of 2.3, and acidic food and drink can cause enamel erosion over time.
 In short, it may whiten your teeth but you run the risk of wearing down the enamel that protects your teeth.

 In fact, a 2015 study showed that lemon juice specifically led to tooth erosion of the enamel and inner dentin.